IMU-935: Targeting RORγt and Th17

 Immunic has observed strong cytokine inhibition targeting both Th1 and Th17 responses in preclinical testing, as well as indications of activity in animal models for psoriasis and IBD.
 Preclinical experiments indicated that, while leading to a potent inhibition of Th17 differentiation and cytokine secretion, IMU-935 did not affect thymocyte maturation, one of the physiological functions of RORγt, and therefore reduces the risk for thymoma development in patients.
 Based on these preclinical data, Immunic believes that IMU-935 has potential to be a best-in-class therapy for various autoimmune diseases and beyond.

-A clinical phase 1 trial exploring safety, pharmacodynamics and pharmacokinetics of IMU-935 is currently ongoing.
-Subsequent to the single and multiple ascending dose parts in healthy volunteers, Immunic plans to extend this trial to assess safety and exploratory disease endpoints in patients with psoriasis.
-Unblinded safety data from the single and multiple ascending dose parts in healthy volunteers is expected to be available in the second half of 2021.
-Initiation of the third portion of the phase 1 trial in patients with moderate-to-severe psoriasis is expected in the third quarter of 2021.
+A clinical phase 1 trial of IMU-935 is currently ongoing.
+Unblinded safety, pharmacodynamic and pharmacokinetic data from the single and multiple ascending dose parts in healthy volunteers is expected to be available in the fourth quarter of 2021.
+Initial human data from the third portion of the phase 1 trial in patients with moderate-to-severe psoriasis, which evaluates the safety and tolerability of IMU-935 in this patient population, is expected to be available in the second quarter of 2022.

 Immunic anticipates that it may also begin a phase 2a proof-of-concept clinical trial of IMU-935 in Guillain-Barré syndrome, an acute neurological disorder in which the body’s immune system attacks its peripheral nervous system, and for which very few therapies exist.